 900- Viking Tumulus Elaborate Viking funerals often involved ritual sacrifice of peasants, plenty of strong drink before their “roles.”
 The graves, ship shaped tumuli, were outlined with stone markers.

 1500- Aztecs were known to be celebrating the Day of the Dead

-- Inhabitant of Hawaii were known to bury the dead, then light a fire over it that must be maintained for ten
+- Inhabitants of Hawaii were known to bury the dead, then light a fire over it that must be maintained for ten